go-picky/picky-cicd/README.md

 1. Actions related to Gradle operations

 ## Considerations

+### Cluster URL
 Currently the deploy stages are hardcoded to deploy to the development cluster of ECS and a placeholder registry on ECR.
 This will need to be changed once we are ready to use this CICD for production deploys or when we have a proper development envioronment for testing.

+### Upload Limits
+Github imposes an upload limit on the output artifacts for jobs.
+As a workaround, the the build and release jobs have been combined into one stage.
+This should be more gracefully moving forward.

 #### Changes Required before going to production: